pymupdf/PyMuPDF-Utilities/jupyter-notebooks/README.md

 ## Notebooks
 * `dehyphenate-flag.ipynb` - shows the effect of flag `TEXT_DEHYPHENATE` on text search and extraction.
 * `detect-hidden.ipynb` - shows how to **_detect text which is hidden_** by objects "drawn above" it.
-* `journalling1.ipynb` - introduction to using PDF Journalling
+* `journalling1.ipynb` - introduction to PDF Journalling
-* `journalling2.ipynb` - second chapter of PDF Journalling
+* `journalling2.ipynb` - chapter 2 of PDF Journalling
-* `journalling3.ipynb` - third chapter of PDF Journalling
+* `journalling3.ipynb` - chapter 3 of PDF Journalling
 * `new-circle-annot.ipynb` - simple example for adding an annotation with desired properties
 * `ocr-illegible.ipynb` - OCR: how to dynamically make unrecognized characters readable
 * `partial-ocr.ipynb` - OCRs a page in full and in partial mode and explain the difference.
 Requires PyMuPDF v1.19.1.